AmericanSquid/KrakenGate/README.md

 ## ✨ Purpose

 Many older or “legacy” radios don’t support native network control or digital modes.
-Remote TRX gives you a way to:
+KrakenGate gives you a way to:

 * Listen to your station’s audio anywhere via Mumble.
 * Key your transmitter remotely with hardware PTT.
 * Feed audio back into the radio so remote users can transmit through it.

-Essentially, it’s a **remote base for analog rigs** built from a Raspberry Pi, a USB soundcard, and a CM108 HID PTT dongle.
+Essentially, it’s an **RF-to-internet for analog rigs** built from a Raspberry Pi, a USB soundcard, and a CM108 HID PTT dongle.

 ---